 The Switchboard ID field is only required when using the CrossLock function without the Switchboard server.
-For most codecs, this is the primary Ethernet MAC address of the far side codec.
-If you are at Firmware 4.5 and newer and connecting to an ACCESS MultiRack instance, you may need an additional step.
-Add the instance number suffix as a "-x" to the end of the unit's Switchboard ID (MAC Address) to designate the instance ID (e.g. Instance 4 as: 00:01:0c:c0:78:12-4).
+For most codecs, this is the primary Ethernet MAC address of the far-side codec.
+If you are connecting to a MultiRack instance, you may need to add the suffix to designate the instance ID (e.g. 00:01:0c:c0:78:12-4).